 Get the inside scoop on the windiest politicians, the red light district, and the notorious crime scene of the Prohibition Era.

-The tour schedule varies month to month, so please check the website for current scheduling.
+The tour schedule varies from month to month, so please check the website for current scheduling.

-Tickets are $30 per person, and can be purchased by phone 773-881-1195, or online here.
-Service fees may apply.
+Tickets are $35 per person, and can be purchased by phone 773-881-1195, or online here.
+A service fee of $1.80 is added.
 Groups of ten or more are encouraged to call for discounted rates.

 Tour 1, taste 3, and 45-55 ounces of craft beer: